CHRISTOPHER-J-FRANCISCO/ARCADE/README.md

 ## Games :video_game:

-The first game planned at the moment is pong.
+The first game planned at the moment is HangTran (HangMan but inclusive).

 ## Technical Details :wrench: